SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

 ![<sup>**Figure 1**: List of Wealthfront's "career-launching" companies, 2017 vs. 2016, by location (Source: [Wealthfront Blog](https://blog.wealthfront.com/2017-career-launching-companies-list/))</sup>](../assets/evaluating-startups/wealthfront-locations.png){ width=90% }

 Treat location as a fairly grainy, but binary signal of a company's prospects.
-A company based out of San Francisco, Palo Alto, Menlo Park, or Mountain View is obviously not guaranteed to be successful, but a company *not* headquartered in the Bay Area, New York, Boston, LA, or Seattle is going to be a fighting an uphill battle finding investors, attracting and retaining strong employees, and connecting with its early adopters.
+A company based out of San Francisco, Palo Alto, Menlo Park, or Mountain View is obviously not guaranteed to be successful, but a company *not* headquartered in the Bay Area, New York, Boston, LA, or Seattle is going to be fighting an uphill battle finding investors, attracting and retaining strong employees, and connecting with its early adopters.

 #### Personal fit